owid/owid-datasets/datasets/Historical world population! comparison of different sources/README.md

-# World population over 12,000 years - various sources (2019)
+# Historical world population: comparison of different sources

 Among others these are the original source: